raspberrypilearning/comic-character/en/step_2.md

 --- task ---

 Add `<button>` elements below the `hero-container`.

-One for the previous slide and one for the next slide.
+One for the previous button with the attribute `class="hero-nav-btn prev"`.

+Add another one for the next button with the attribute `class="hero-nav-btn next"`.

 --- code ---
 ---